 Prestwich Clough can be accessed via several locations around Prestwich but one of the main entrances is via a small gate from St Mary’s flower garden.
 The Clough is a beautiful piece of woodland with leads on to acres of unspoilt countryside.
 Popular with many people the clough offers many walking routes, cycle routes and wildlife trails from which you can often spot red squirrels and sometimes wild deer.

 The Heaton Park area of Prestwich is always in high demand.
 The area comprises mainly of older terraced houses and some semi-detached and so always remains especially popular with first time buyers looking to make a start on the property ladder and also families.

-The location, speaks for itself, being on the doorstep of Heaton Park gates and so offering the fabulous facilities of the park within walking distance.
+The location is on the doorstep of Heaton Park gates and so offering the fabulous facilities of the park within walking distance.